dupgit/sauvegarde/README.md

-cdpfgl's project is known to compile (sometimes at the expense of recompiling and installing newer versions of dependencies) and run under Centos 7, Debian Jessie, Ubuntu 12.04 LTS, VoidLinux and raspbian 3 and on x86_64 and arm7l architectures.
+cdpfgl's project is known to compile (sometimes at the expense of recompiling and installing newer versions of dependencies) and run under Centos 7, Debian Jessie, Ubuntu 12.04 LTS, VoidLinux, raspbian 3 and on x86_64 and arm7l architectures.
 Please let me know if you have compiled cdpfgl successfully in a system that is not listed here.